 People are going to develop trust issues around those with lying issues.

 Personally speaking, I find the term codependency victim blaming and victim shaming.
-I often find that in many cases a narcissist can show many signs of being codependent as they require outside sources of attention for support, they often exploit others to meet their own financial, needs, often only giving if they can take from another, projecting their negativity onto those around them, often needed to jump from one relationship to the next, needing that external validation from others, requiring excessive attention, find it difficult to communicate, please others to get own needs met with false promises of the future, and lacking empathy to care for those they hurt.
+I often find that in many cases, a narcissist can show many signs of being codependent as they require outside sources of attention for support, they often exploit others to meet their own financial needs, often only giving if they can take from another, projecting their negativity onto those around them, often needed to jump from one relationship to the next, needing that external validation from others, requiring excessive attention, finding it difficult to communicate, pleasing others to get own needs met with false promises of the future, and lacking empathy to care for those they hurt.

-Codependents who are not narcissist, Have often been shamed into having minimal self-esteem so are often reliant on other people for validation that they are worthy however they do it in a way which is pleasing others so that other people don’t feel unworthy they help others to feel better about themselves she’s often when they can end up in enabling the wrong people.
+Codependents who are not narcissist, Have often been shamed into having minimal self-esteem, so are often reliant on other people for validation that they are worthy; however, they do it in a way which is pleasing others so that other people feel worthy.
+They help others to feel better about themselves.
+Unfortunately they often end up in enabling the wrong people.

 If more people pleased people, fewer people would hurt people, and fewer people would need to feel guilt for enforcing boundaries as the more people would respect them in the first place.